emmanuelonah/react-multiselector/README.md

 ```

 `next-mdx-remote` chokes on that import because it's not a bundler, it's just a
-compiler. `mdx-bundler` is an MDX compiler and bundler.
+compiler. `react-multis` is an MDX compiler and bundler.
 That's the difference.

 </details>